Working to identify the root cause of multiple neurologic, psychiatric, and behavioral disorders.

 Leaders in autoimmunity testing for neuropsychiatric illnesses

-Mental illness, behavioral disorder, or an autoimmune problem?
+Mental illness, behavioral disorder, or autoimmune encephalitis?

 Science That Impacts Lives.